- Marks out of 10 for Cover

 The very first page as Russ stands by the Mersey reminiscing like crazy over his days working in Liverpool.

 That you don't look a gift horse in the mouth.
-When Patrick offers Russ the job he could easily have stuck it out down under - but no!
+When Patrick offers Russ the job he could easily have carried on his travels elsewhere - but no!
 With friends like Patrick - you'll never go without...

 Nothing new on the Tobin front really - it's pretty much The Courier set in Ireland instead of Majorca - but so what?
-Good to see the return of Patrick Holmes and Russ sees plenty of ahem...action.
-No real plot to speak of and it ends with no clue as to where Russ will end up next time - he seems quiet happy where he is!
+Good to see the return of Patrick Holmes, which works well as a call-back after the Buzz Malone adventures.
+Once again, there is no real plot to speak of, just the usual sequence of set-pieces and it ends with no clue as to where Russ will end up next time - he seems quiet happy where he is!
 6/10